Fractional Topology in Interacting 1D Superconductors: Topological markers from correlation functions

-{ The Chern number is calculated on the ground-state, i.e. by summing over the n lowest filled bands $|n, \mathbf{k}\rangle$.} The expression in brackets defines a curvature 2-form or tensor $\Omega_{k_{x},k_{y}}$ on the Brillouin zone which, due to PBCs in both $x$ and $y$ directions, is a 2-torus $\mathbb{T}^{2}$.
-Due to the PBCs the momenta $k_{x}$ and $k_{y}$ are good quantum numbers, so the Hamiltonian can be diagonalized simultaneously - reflected by the ground states $|n, \mathbf{k}\rangle$.
-Therefore the full Hamiltonian $\mathcal{H}$ can be reduced to the single-particle Hamiltonian $H\left(k_{x},k_{y}\right)$, where $k_{x},k_{y}$ can be treated as some external parameter.
-The TKNN-invariant defined above is, generally speaking, not suitable for distinguishing all classes of topological systems.
-For non-interacting systems the different possible topological phases have been classified by dimension and symmetries \cite{Chiu_2016} in various ``periodic tables", such as for example the Altand-Zirnbauer classification \cite{Altland_1997} or Kitaev \cite{Kitaev_2009}.
-In \emph{time-reversal-symmetry} (TRS) invariant systems the Chern number vanishes as it is not TRS invariant.
-Instead, for example in the two-dimensional \emph{quantum spin Hall} phase, Kane and Mele discovered \cite{Kane_2005} that the appropriate topological number was found to be a $\mathbb{Z}_{2}$ invariant.
-This has been generalized also to other systems \cite{Fu_2007}, and is now often referred to as the \emph{Fu-Kane-Mele} invariant. \\
+{The Chern number is calculated on the ground state by summing over the $n$ lowest filled bands $|n, \mathbf{k}\rangle$.
+It is quantized and can only take integer values, and is a direct analogue of the Gauss-Bonnet theorem for surfaces: The expression in brackets defines a curvature 2-form or tensor $\Omega_{k_{x},k_{y}}$ on the Brillouin zone which is a 2-torus $\mathbb{T}^{2}$ due to periodic boundary conditions (PBCs) in both directions.
+The TKNN-invariant defined above is not suitable for distinguishing all classes of topological systems.
+For example, the Chern number \eqref{TKNN} is not invariant under \emph{time-reversal-symmetry} (TRS), and hence vanishes in such systems.
+Instead, for example in the two-dimensional \emph{quantum spin Hall} phase, Kane and Mele discovered \cite{Kane_2005} that the appropriate topological number is a $\mathbb{Z}_{2}$ invariant.
+This has been generalized also to other systems \cite{Fu_2007}, and is now often referred to as the \emph{Fu-Kane-Mele} invariant.
+For non-interacting systems the different possible topological phases have been classified by dimension and symmetries \cite{Chiu_2016} in various ``periodic tables", \emph{cf.} Altand-Zirnbauer classification \cite{Altland_1997} or Kitaev \cite{Kitaev_2009}.
+The Kitaev wire described by \eqref{Ham_c} is characterized by a $\mathbb{Z}_{2}$ invariant. \\